pgwadapool/ZK-ADAPT/design_docs/Workflow.md

 ```

 **Run the Gradient Encryption and ZKP Program:**

 Refer to the ThresholdPallierZkp.py file to run the program for encrypting and decrypting gradients with ZKP.

+# WorkFlow
+1. Particpants agree on training requirements and Start Hydra Head.
+Look at Hydra.family to start hydra head
+2. Once Head is initialized, then use Key generation and share the public keys needed for encryption etc. Look at the trusted_kg_helper.py or dkg_helper.py
+4. Create Storj Storage.
+Have one bucket per participant with approriate permissions.
+Use Storj website
+5. Start the training for one epoch.
+An example is mnnist_n.py
+6. Encrypt the gradient and also the proof.
+ThresholdPallierZkp.py
+7. Upload them to Stroj bucket.
+Look at storj_utils.py
+8. Send a  transaction on hydra head to indicate epoch is completed.
+Look at hydra_messaging.py
+9. Keep snooping for all other participant transaction This is also shown in hydra_messgaing.py
+10. Once this is done repeat step 5 to 9.
+11. After agreed spochs are done, send Close and Fanout transaction
+12. If needed ensure periodically you update the key if using Additive secret sharing.